jonluca/Perfect-Prime/README.md

-# Never Ending Netflix
+# Perfect Prime

-[NEN](https://chrome.google.com/webstore/detail/hdadmgabliibighlbejhlglfjgplfmhb) is a chrome extension that improves the Netflix experience for power users.
-It's features include:
+[PerfectPrime](https://chrome.google.com/webstore/detail/hdadmgabliibighlbejhlglfjgplfmhb) is a chrome extension that improves the Prime Video experience for power users.
+Its features include:

+* Automatically skip ads
-* Automatically skip intros
+* Automatically skip intros/recaps
 * Automatically play the next episode
-* Skip the popups that ask if you're "Still here?" after 8 hours
-* Search *all* of Netflix's genre's

 ## Options

-NEN allows you to customize it's functionality with an options menu, which can be accessed by clicking the logo in the top bar.
+PerfectPrime allows you to customize it's functionality with an options menu, which can be accessed by clicking the logo in the top bar.

 ![options](https://i.imgur.com/bdWPkNo.png)